-Findings and issue management: The findings and issue management process allows the bank to mitigate the risks associated with known control weaknesses and deficiencies, and enables management to make risk-based decisions over the need for further remediation or risk acceptance.
-Outputs from the findings management process must be able to demonstrate to internal and external stakeholders that the bank is actively identifying its control weaknesses, and taking steps to manage associated risks within acceptable levels of risk appetite.
-In 2021, we enhanced our ability to identify deficiency and gap control themes.
-The criteria for Risk Acceptance have been tightened along with those for other lifecycle events.
-These measures will continue to focus attention on sustainable remediation across the organisation and improved control environment outcomes.
+Findings and issue management: The findings and issue management process facilitates the bank in mitigating the risks associated with known control weaknesses and deficiencies, and enables management to make risk-based decisions over the need for further remediation or risk acceptance.
+Outputs from the findings management process must be able to demonstrate to internal and external stakeholders that the bank is actively identifying its control weaknesses and taking steps to manage associated risks within acceptable levels of risk appetite.